 The length of the chain may vary but the object of all those involved is to make sure that all contracts in the chain are exchanged at the same time, with the same completion date, so that all parties can move on the same day.
 The money paid by the first buyer in the chain is passed down the chain to provide the money for all the subsequent transactions, supplemented by mortgage or other money on the way.

-If you are selling your property through an estate agent part of the agent’s role is to keep in contact with other estate agents in the chain to check how matters are proceeding as we will only be dealing with your buyer’s solicitors not solicitors further down the chain.
+If you are selling your property through an estate agent, part of the agent’s role is to keep in contact with other estate agents in the chain to check how matters are proceeding.
+We will only be dealing with your buyer’s solicitors, not solicitors further down the chain.

 Wherever possible it is best to sell to someone who has no property to sell or at least is involved in a short chain.
 Sometimes an offer will be received from a ‘cash’ buyer.
 This needs to be checked as sometimes ‘cash’ simply means that the buyer does not require a mortgage.
 Your estate agent should check this for you before you agree to accept the offer.

 Until ‘exchange of contracts’ either the seller or buyer may withdraw from the deal.
 The other party cannot claim any fees or expenses from the party who withdraws.
 When contracts are exchanged a binding contract between the parties comes into effect.
 You should not rely on the sale proceeding until exchange of contracts.

 If you are selling your property privately it is important to avoid a contract being created inadvertently.
 Therefore any letters to the buyer should be clearly marked ‘Subject to Contract’.

 Completion is the day you move and the ownership of the property passes to the buyer who is entitled to occupation and the keys.
 Completion is the day the money is paid by the buyer and becomes available to you.

 At the outset we will send you several forms to fill in and return to us.
 The forms are as follows: